Protects from DNS manipulation typically employed to censor websites, social media, and messaging apps.

 Prevent apps from connecting to the Internet.

 A firewall blocks any app connecting to the Internet over Wifi or Mobile data.
-Since most forms of surveillance require the data to be sent the network to a server, firewalling them effectively mitigates the threat (File Managers, Alarm Clock, Calculator are few such examples of apps that do not require any Internet access to function).
+Since most forms of surveillance require the data to be sent over the network to a server, firewalling them effectively mitigates that threat (File Managers, Alarm Clock, Calculator are few such examples of apps that do not require any Internet access to function).

 Smartphone's entire network traffic is tunneled through our app (by the means of a Virtual Private Network).
 All outgoing connections from blacklisted apps are blocked right in its tracks.